 The school will not charge in excess of the actual cost of providing the optional extra divided by the number of participating pupils.
-A subsidy will not be charged for any pupils wishing to participate but whose parents are unwilling or unable to pay the full charge.
+A subsidy for any pupils wishing to participate but whose parents are unwilling or unable to pay the full charge, will not be passed onto those who have made a voluntary contribution.
 In cases where a small proportion of the activity takes place during school hours, the school will not charge for the cost of alternative provision for those not participating.